jaccomoc/jactl/docs/pages/language-guide.md

 ```

 Note, for matching, there needs to be a modifier since a regex pattern string delimited by `/` with no modifiers is
-treated as a string in Jacsal.
+treated as a string in Jactl.
 To force the regex pattern to do a match against the `it` variable add a modifier.
 The `r` modifier can be used to force a regex match if no other modifier makes sense:
 ```groovy